Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Introduction

-We also study a {\bf pseudo-sequential procedure} where we initially set $i = 0,$ find the smallest $k>i+1$ such that $\max_{i < j < k} |Z_{i,j,k}|$ is above an appropriate threshold, set $j_1$ equal to the largest such $j$ or the maximizing value of $j$, then set $i = j_1$ and iterate the process.
+We also study a pseudo-sequential procedure (SLLR) where we initially set $i = 0,$ find the smallest $k>i+1$ such that $\max_{i < j < k} |Z_{i,j,k}|$ is above an appropriate threshold, set $j_1$ equal to the largest such $j$ or the maximizing value of $j$, then set $i = j_1$ and iterate the process.
+This procedure has lower computational complexity than LLR, although it is still a bottom up procedure in the sense that each detected change-point is compared to a local background that ideally contains no other change-points to introduce potential distortions into the location or size of the change.
+Because SLLR has a lower threshold than LLR, it also has larger power to detect change-points.
+However, as explained below Theorem \ref{t3}, we do not have as strong a theoretical guarantee that the false positive error probabilities are controlled.
 See the unpublished Stanford Ph.
 D. thesis of E.S.
 Venkatraman for an early discussion of a similar idea.

 The paper is organized as follows.
-In Section 2 we give approximations to control the false positive probabilities of our segmentation methods.
+In Section 2 we give approximations to control the false positive probabilities of our proposed and other segmentation methods.
 Approximate joint confidence regions are discussed in Section 3.
-Using simulations and analysis of some real data, we compare our methods in Section 4 with other thresholding methods that control false positive probabilities with varying degrees of success, while Sections 5-7 contain extensions to exponential families and additional discussion.
-In Appendices A and B, we prove the theorems stated in Sections 2 and 3.
-In Appendix C, we give properties of some of the statistics used in Section 4.
+Using simulations and analysis of some real data, we compare our methods in Section 4 with other thresholding methods that control false positive probabilities with varying degrees of success, and we give some numerical examples for confidence regions.
+Sections 5 contains extensions to exponential families, and Section 6 some additional discussion.
+In the Appendix we prove the theorems stated in Sections 2 and 3.

-Motivation for our approach to segmentation appears in \cite{Fr14}, whose ``wild binary segmentation'' uses a random subset of integers $i,k$, then compares $\max_j |Z_{i,j,k}|$ to (apparently) an empirically chosen threshold, and in \cite{NZ12}, whose statistic is similar to (\ref{LR}), although the background is required to be symmetric about $j$, and ony a limited range of backgrounds is considered.